jessicaano92/react_portfolio/README.md

 ## Description

-My website provides a biography of who I am, my most recent career, my family, and some important information regarding who I am and what I like.
-I provided photos of my little family along with some from my travels both on and off the job as a flight attendant.
-Specifically on my portfolio page, I included one of my favorite pictures of my husband returning from his third deployment from the Middle East.
-We travel a lot with our dog and do a lot of exploring around Colorado which makes for some really great photos.
-On my contact page, I provided a column for emails to be sent along with my facebook link.
-The portfolio is responsive to all mobile phone users, laptop users, and tablet users.
+My React portfolio provides a polished new portfolio using React instead of the original html.
+At the top of the page, I included my name, phone number, email, and a short description of the knowledge I have gained throughout my time in the Full Stack Coding Bootcamp.
+I used Material UI cards to insert a few of my projects for the viewer to see.
+The viewer can click on each individual project and it will link them to my GitHub repositories.
+I included three buttons that also link the viewer to my LinkedIn, my GitHub, and my resume.
+At the bottom of the portfolio, I included a contact form so anyone is able to contact me if they so chose.

 ## Installation

 npm i

-## Usage

-Unsure

 ## Credits

-I have to thank my professor and our TA's for all of the information and help regarding this assignment.
-I also had a lot of help from my peers in class as well.
+I have to thank my professor and my TA's for all of the information and help regarding this assignment and using React.